bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 <!-- type: tab-end -->

-### The Current Customer API
+### Client ID

-Calls to the Current Customer API request BigCommerce-generated JWTs that confirm a customer's identity and logged-in status.
-This API authenticates by sending an app API account's **client ID** as a query parameter.
-BigCommerce responds with a JWT that your app or implementation can decode to verify the customer's identity.
+The Current Customer API use a combination of client ID and JWT to authenticate the requestor and secure customer data.
+The requestor sends an **app API account's client ID** as a query parameter, and our servers return a BigCommerce-generated JWT that your app can decode to identify the customer who is currently signed in.

-For OAuth scope and implementation details, consult [Current Customer API](/api-docs/storefront/current-customer-api) and [Get Current Customer](/api-reference/storefront/current-customers/current-customers/getcurrentcustomer).
+For OAuth scope and implementation details, consult the [Current Customer API](/api-docs/storefront/current-customer-api) article and [Get current customer](/api-reference/storefront/current-customers/current-customers/getcurrentcustomer) endpoint reference.

 The following request-response sequence shows the authentication scheme for the Current Customer API: